StackVista/stackstate-docs/configure/topology/propagation.md

 ### Available properties and methods

-Several [element properties and methods](#element-properties-and-methods) are available for use in propagation functions.
-Synchronous functions also have access to [stateChangesRepository methods](#statechangesrepository-methods).
+Several element properties and methods are available for use in propagation functions.
+Synchronous functions also have access to stateChangesRepository methods.

 #### Element properties and methods

 The `element` properties and methods listed below can be used in **async and synchronous** propagation functions.
+Synchronous functions also have access to [stateChangesRepository methods](#statechangesrepository-methods).

 - `element.name` - Returns the name of the current element.
 - `element.type` - Returns type of the current element.